 However, particulate build up on the membrane surface and bio-fouling pose on-going operational challenges.
 Dosing the feedwater with sodium hypochlorite does reduce biological accretion but particles still tend to build up on the surfaces of the microfiltration membranes, adversely affecting the driving pressure and, consequently, the flow-rate.

 Air forced around the membrane walls during the backwash cycle helps to dislodge particles.
-In addition, a fortnightly, three-hour, automated Clean In Place (CIP) process uses a re-circulated heated weak acid or caustic / detergent solution to wash the membranes.
+In addition, a fortnightly, three-hour, automated Clean In Place (CIP) process uses a re-circulated heated weak acid or caustic / detergent solution to wash

 In the RO train, the concentration of dissolved salts inevitably increases over time.
 To prevent the supersaturated salts developed from precipitating out onto the surface of the membranes, chemical anti-scalant is routinely used at Kwinana.